arangodb/docs/3.12/aql/invocation-with-arangosh.md

     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

+You can pass a number to the `execute()` method to specify a batch size value.
-If the optional batchSize value is specified, the server will return at most batchSize values in one roundtrip.
+The server returns at most this many results in one roundtrip.
-The batchSize cannot be adjusted after the query is first executed.
+The batch size cannot be adjusted after the query is first executed.

 **Note**: There is no need to explicitly call the execute method if another means of fetching the query results is chosen.
 The following two approaches